 Dalyan is a pretty riverside town, around 30 minutes drive from Dalaman airport.
 It has grown amazingly over the last 10 years, but still retains much of its original charm and attracts a great number of summer visitors, many returning year after year.

 The main reason for Dalyan’s growth is because many British and Europeans fell in love with the town so much, they bought holiday homes here or have settled permanently in the town.

-Although not overcrowded, there is little building land left around the town, so property prices have remained fairly stable during the recent global economic downturn.
+Although not overcrowded, there is little building land left around the town, so property prices have remained fairly stable for the last few years.

 Summer versus winter